Adding landing pages to your website can improve your digital marketing success.

 After you’ve solidified your layout, refine your copy.
 Use your company’s unique selling proposition to figure out what makes you different from your competitors.
 Build your message with these selling points.
 When you’ve come up with a few good landing pages, test them against each other to see which one has the best conversion rate.

 Once you’ve been using landing pages for a while, you can start measuring their analytics to tweak the rest of your marketing effort.
 You might find that your landing pages for building brand awareness aren’t as successful as those intended to generate leads.
 That data might show you that your brand awareness campaigns can be stronger.
+If you are ready to go beyond landing pages, consider learning about splash pages and why they may be an important part of your business.

 If you aren’t comfortable with your web design skills, use templates to build landing pages that are already designed well.
 Just pop in your copy and images and publish them on your website.
 Soon, you may notice that your site is successfully converting far more new customers.